 Jason Hill - Cinematic Project Director, Blizzard Entertainment

 Brian La France - Senior Vista Artist, High Moon Studios

 On every title, prototype, and incubation iteration I use my visual effects and animation background to bring the refined aesthetic of film to sophisticated real-time experiences.
 I direct and craft lighting, look, color, and atmosphere to create stunning visuals that enhance gameplay and cinematics.

 As Lighting Supervisor for Turn 10 Studios, I shaped the lighting for Forza Motorsport 5 and Forza Motorsport 6.
 Leading teams that tackled challenging day, night, and wet scenarios for dozens of environments, I achieved a high-quality, consistent aesthetic across the games.

 Working closely with Playground Games, I created the foundational lighting for Horizon 2 and was part of the team that refined it to polish.

 In my Look/Lighting Development Lead role on Blizzard’s World of Warcraft, StarCraft, and Diablo franchises, I developed lighting and materials for cinematic characters and environments.
-Alongside Project and Art Directors, I helped forge a cohesive visual language.
+Alongside Project and Art Directors, I helped forge a cohesive visual language for each franchise cinematic.

 Coupled with my feature film experience, these roles have given me a unique understanding of the perks and perils of offline dependencies for real-time titles and pre-rendered cinematics.
 I design pipelines that maximize a studio’s bandwidth and minimize the pitfalls.